18 Lasting Effects of Growing Up With an Absent Father

 14. You may experience identity issues.

 Growing up without a father can sometimes lead to a fragmented sense of self.
 You might struggle to understand who you are and where you come from, especially if you have limited information about your father.
-This can lead to a lifelong journey of self-discovery and identity formation.
+It can lead to a lifelong journey of self-discovery and identity formation.

 15. You could develop codependent tendencies.

 In an attempt to fill the void left by an absent father, you might develop codependent behaviours in relationships.
-This could mean constantly trying to earn people’s approval, sacrificing your own needs for those of your partner, or staying in unhealthy relationships out of fear of being alone.
+That could mean constantly trying to earn people’s approval, sacrificing your own needs for those of your partner, or staying in unhealthy relationships out of fear of being alone.
 Recognising and addressing these patterns is crucial for developing healthy, balanced relationships.

 16. You may have trust issues with men.

 If your father was absent, you might find it particularly difficult to trust men.
-This can affect friendships, romantic relationships, and even professional relationships with male colleagues or superiors.
+It can affect friendships, romantic relationships, and even professional relationships with male colleagues or superiors.
 Understanding that not all men are like your father is an important step in healing and forming healthy relationships.

 17. You could struggle with self-discipline.

 Without a father figure to provide structure and discipline, you might find it challenging to develop self-discipline as an adult.
-This can manifest in procrastination, difficulty sticking to goals, or struggles with time management.
+That can manifest in procrastination, difficulty sticking to goals, or struggles with time management.
 Developing self-discipline is possible at any age and can significantly improve your quality of life.

 18. You may have a fear of abandonment.

 A deep-seated fear of abandonment is common among those who grew up with absent fathers.
 This fear can impact all your relationships, causing anxiety, clinginess, or a tendency to push people away before they can leave you.
-Recognising this fear and working through it, often with professional help, can lead to more secure and fulfilling relationships.
+Recognising the fear and working through it, often with professional help, can lead to more secure and fulfilling relationships.